Amy Finan

 Chief Executive Officer

-Amy studied at the London School of Economics & Political Science and graduated with a bachelor’s degree in political science from Trinity College in Washington, D.C.
-A native of Columbus, Ohio, she has lived in the Washington, D.C., metropolitan area for more than 35 years and currently resides in Bethesda, Maryland, with her family.
+Amy studied at the London School of Economics & Political Science and earned a bachelor’s degree in political science from Trinity College in Washington, D.C.
+A native of Columbus, Ohio, Amy has lived in the Washington, D.C., metropolitan area for more than 35 years.